 Scalability

-Another big advantage the cloud has over on-site technology is the ability to scale quickly and easily.
+Another big advantage the cloud for small businesses has over on-site technology is the ability to scale quickly and easily.
 For example, if you were to try to store all of your business data on servers located at your place of business, you would need to buy new servers every time you wanted to expand your storage capacities.
 With cloud storage, however, you can simply purchase more resources in the cloud as you need them.
 You can also scale back when necessary, in addition, meaning less money wasted on resources you do not need.

 Access

-Because the cloud is driven by the Internet, you can typically access cloud-based technology from any device with an Internet connection.
+Because the cloud for small businesses is driven by the Internet, you can typically access cloud-based technology from any device with an Internet connection.
 That means if you are using cloud storage like Dropbox, Google Drive, or OneDrive, you can save a document on your desktop or laptop from the office, and then access the same document from your mobile device when you are active.

 The same is true with other services like cloud phone systems.
 With a cloud phone system, you can use a softphone app to make and receive calls on your mobile device as if you’re using your office phone.
 You will appear to have your same office number, and you will have access to much the same features as you would with the phone in your office.